ordina-jworks/ordina-jworks.github.io/_posts/2019-10-15-Monitoring-serverless-apps-on-AWS.md

 </div>

 # Side note on CloudWatch Dashboards
-Along the way we wrote a lot of queries.
+Along the way we wrote a lot of `Logs Insights` queries.
 AWS allows you to bundle the results of these queries into dashboards via `CloudWatch Dashboards`.

 Below you see how I made a dashboard that visualizes the number of invocations and associated costs per lambda function.